icinganalysis/icinganalysis.github.io/content/NACA-RM-A9C09.md

->  Nine instruments which appear to be the most promising for the procurement of the meteorological data are discussed with respect to the quantities they measure, principle of operation, range and accu- racy, duration of a single reading, and advantages and disadvantages associated with their use.
+>  Nine instruments which appear to be the most promising for the procurement of the meteorological data are discussed with respect to the quantities they measure, principle of operation, range and accuracy, duration of a single reading, and advantages and disadvantages associated with their use.
 Recommendations are presented for the continued research and development of icing meteorological instruments.